bluebrown/rollup-tailwindcss-alpinejs/README.md

 # rollup-tailwindcss-alpinejs-starter

 This repo contains a minimal working example of how to create an application using Rollup, and the postcss plugic tailwindcss.
-It also imports aplinejs that pairs nicely with tailwindcss to create a richer interactions more.
+It also imports aplinejs that pairs nicely with tailwindcss to create rich interactions.

 ## Getting started